RagnarokResearchLab/RagLite/README.md

 * Any graphics backend supported by WebGPU (DirectX/Metal/Vulkan)
 * CPU architecture must be supported by the LuaJIT engine

-Note: Rendering on Mac OS may not work correctly at this time.
-Will fix later.

 ## Usage

 There isn't much to see yet, but if you want to give it a try: